Skip to main content

 Overview

-Technically, ReactVM is an isolated execution environment that activates when an event matches an RSC's subscription.
+Technically, ReactVM is an isolated execution environment that activates when an event matches an RC's subscription.
 Although this approach introduces some overhead, we've optimized the process by separating the EVM from Geth, reducing ReactVm's boot time to approximately 100 microseconds.
 This overhead is insignificant relative to the network's processing capabilities.

 My ReactVM

-When you deploy a Reactive Smart Contract, it is assigned to a ReactVM.
+When you deploy a Reactive Contract, it is assigned to a ReactVM.
 The ReactVM's address will match the Externally Owned Account (EOA) address used for the deployment.
 All smart contracts deployed to the Reactive Network will ultimately reside within your personal ReactVM, enabling shared state and interaction among contracts.
-Although multiple RSCs can be deployed within a single ReactVM, this practice is generally discouraged.
+Although multiple RCs can be deployed within a single ReactVM, this practice is generally discouraged.

 Calling subscribe()